finos/rune-dsl/documentation/documentation.rst

        observation -> observation = EquitySpot(equity, observation -> date, observation -> time)

 .. note:: The function syntax intentionally mimics the type syntax in the Rosetta DSL regarding the use of descriptions, attributes (inputs and output) and conditions, to provide consistency in the expression of model definitions.

+Full or Partial Functions
+^^^^^^^^^^^^^^^^^^^^^^^^^

+The creation of valid output objects can be fully or partially specified in a function, or completely left to the implementor.

+* The function is **fully defined** when all validation constraints on the output object have been satisfied as part of the function specification.
+In this case, the generated code is directly usable in an implementation.
+* The function is **partially defined** when the output object's validation constraints are only partially satisfied.
+In this case, implementors will need to extend the generated code and assign the remaining values on the output object.

+The Rosetta DSL only provides a limited set of language features.
+To build the complete processing logic for a *partially defined* function, model implementors are meant to extend the code generated from the Rosetta DSL once it is expressed in a fully featured programming language.
+For instance in Java, a function specification generates an *interface* that needs to be extended to be executable.

+The output object will be systematically validated when invoking a function, so all functions require the output object to be fully valid as part of any model implementation.

 Output Construction
 """""""""""""""""""